permas4edu/permas4edu/tools/README.md

 For larger .dat files, we recommend using the emacs editor with an emacsGold extension.
 You might want to associate the file extension .dat with the Windows Batch File C:\Program Files\INTES\EDU\bin\emacsGold.bat A configuration file .emacs_gold is needed in your %AppData% folder.
+The default for context help is the ‘Pause’ key.
 The following lines in .emacs_gold assign the context help function to the F1 key, for example:

 ```